WHAT IS THE RSA ALGORITHM?

 Moving the 21 to the 2nd row we have 21/6 =3 (w/o the remainder) 3*6 =18-21=3 (remainder)

-We repeat again and finally we get 1 as a remainder.
+We repeat, and finally we get 1 as a remainder.
 This means 140, 21 have one gcd = 1

-Now if we apply this procedure to two prime numbers we will quickly see they have only one gcd and it's 1.
-So, here is an example I found on the Net, (I was going to manually go thru several primes, so I looked up a numerical example of RSA.
+Now, if we apply this procedure to two prime numbers, we will quickly see they have only one gcd and it's 1.
+So, here is an example I found on the Web (I was NOT going to manually go through several primes until I found a suitable pair, so I looked up a numerical example of RSA).
 They are p=137 and q=131.
-Let's do it Euclid table
+Let's do it, Euclid table

 So, we go back to the above equations